Terradue/doc-developer-sandbox/source/reference/man/bash_commands_functions/simulation/ciop-stop.rst

 Description
 -----------

-ciop-stop kills a RUNNING Oozie job.
+``ciop-stop`` kills a RUNNING Oozie job.

 Options
 -------

 ``[Job ID]``
 This must be the ID of the RUNNING Job to be killed.
 If no Job ID is specified, the last one is killed.

 ``[-a]``
-  kill all the RUNNING Jobs
+Kill all the RUNNING Jobs

 ``[-l]``
-  list all the RUNNING Jobs
+List all the RUNNING Jobs

 Exit Status
 -----------

 ``ciop-stop`` command exits with

-0           Job killed successfully or no RUNNING Job found 255         invalid options are provided any other exit code is from the executable itself
+* 0           Job killed successfully or no RUNNING Job found
+* 255         invalid options are provided
+any other exit code is from the executable itself

 Examples